 At the start of every school year, I look for ways to get our schedules, school work, paperwork, and lives in general, more organized.

-Before Creating Your Own Command Center Space
+Questions to Ask Before Creating a Home Command Center

-I knew I needed my command center to work for me and my family in the following ways:
+I knew I needed my family command center to work for me and my family in the following ways:

 - A clear, concise calendar for everyone to see what our schedule looks like.
 This helps every family member know what’s going on each day, and provides a sense of stability as well as ownership for even the youngest of our crew.